ChrisNakayama/Age/README.md

 Setup/Installation Requirements:

-1.Clone w-5 to desired directory or download .zip file.
+1.Clone age to desired directory or download .zip file.

 2.Navigate to the directory in terminal or other command line interface with this command:

-$ cd w-5
+$ cd age

 3.while in the root directory install nodes with: